-When working as a longshoreman or harbor worker, on an oil rig off the coast of Mississippi or as a seaman on a vessel that transports goods between sea or river ports, you may be at risk of serious injury.
-Maritime dangers are only escalated in the presence of negligence, poor training or defective equipment.
+When working as a longshoreman or harbor worker, on an oil rig off the coast of Mississippi, or as a Jones Act seaman on a vessel that transports goods between sea or river ports, you may be at risk of serious injury.
+Maritime dangers are only escalated in the presence of negligence, poor training, or defective equipment.

-If you or someone you love has been injured in a maritime accident, now is the time to contact a Mississippi offshore injury attorney.
+If you or someone you love has been injured in a maritime accident, now is the time to contact our firm.

 maritime injury claim.
-Our legal team is not only highly experienced but has a proven track record of success.
+Our team is highly experienced with a proven track record of success.

-We have recovered hundreds of millions of dollars in settlements and verdicts – now is the time to find out how we can help you.
+We have recovered more than $1 billion in 5 years in settlements and verdicts--now is the time to find out how we can help you.

 Explanation of the Jones Act